Student-centric advice and objective recommendations

 Also see: Top STEM scholarships

-What is the DOD Smart Scholarship?
+What is the DoD Smart Scholarship?

 Great question!
-Essentially, the DOD SMART Scholarship-for-Service Program provides chosen STEM (Science, Technology, Engineering, and Math) students full-ride scholarships to a participating university and guarantees them a job with the Department of Defense (DoD) upon graduation.
+Essentially, the DoD SMART Scholarship-for-Service Program provides chosen STEM (Science, Technology, Engineering, and Math) students full-ride scholarships to a participating university and guarantees them a job with the Department of Defense (DoD) upon graduation.
 For each year a student receives full funding for school, they commit to an extra year working for the DoD.

 After graduating, SMART Scholars will enter these well-paying DoD jobs, and once they finish their required years of working for the DoD (based on how many years you received funding), they have the option to continue working for the DoD or can pursue opportunities elsewhere.